Evrid/Oil-painting-stroke-generation/README.md

 % parts code from Painterly Rendering with Curved Brush Strokes of Multiple Sizes
 %https://github.com/fionazeng3/Painterly-Rendering-with-Curved-Brush-Strokes-of-Multiple-Sizes

+It generate strokes with start and end point with color from a picture, the points can be used in robotarm or CNC to actually paint it.

 Required:
     MATLAB R2022a or later
     Image Processing Toolbox